 Managing menstrual hygiene in the DRC

 UNICEF, the British Cooperation and Brussels-Capital have engaged with the Congolese government to finance activities linked to the management of menstrual hygiene.
-A study on the management of menstrual health in the DRC will soon be released with a view to integrate this subject into the “Clean Village and School” Programme.
+A study on the management of menstrual health in the DRC will soon be released with a view to integrate this subject into the “Healthy Village and School” Programme.

 Djenny, 17 ans, a décidé de devenir Enfant Reporter pour donner de la voix aux enfants qui ne peuvent pas s’exprimer et participer aux décisions qui les concernent.